jwarford1/BestBuyExam/README.md

 ## Installation and Running Instructions

-* clone or downlaod and unzip this repository
+* clone or download and unzip this repository
 * cd into the top level directory
 * open 3 terminals